Markert History, Family Crest & Coats of Arms

 The surname Markert was first found in Prussia, where this family name became a prominent contributor to the development of the district from ancient times.
 Always prominent in social affairs, the name became an integral part of that turbulent region as it emerged to form alliances with other families within the feudal system.

-Important Dates for the Markert family
+Early History of the Markert family

 This web page shows only a small excerpt of our Markert research.
 Another 203 words (14 lines of text) covering the years 1786, 1361, 1819, 1724, 1807, 1409, 1397, 1400, 1397, 1397, 1398, 1399, 1400, 1408, 1559 and 1485 are included under the topic Early Markert History in all our PDF Extended History products and printed products wherever possible.